Is wild camping allowed in Croatia?

 From the coast with a fresh breeze and blue water that invites you to swim to the beautiful green forests that you can best explore on a short hike Croatia has everything to offer.
 Wild camping is forbidden on the coast and in tourist areas, but inland you have a good chance to find a nice place and spend a night in nature without any problems.
 We have put together a few tips for you to consider on your trip.

-Traveling with dog
+Travelling with a dog

 • Your dog needs an EU pet passport

-• Your dog must be chipped.
+• Your dog must be chipped

-• The dog breeds Terrier, Bull, and their hybrids are not allowed to enter the country.
+• The dog breeds Terrier, Bull and their hybrids are not allowed to enter the country

 Parking